Obed101/omenako/README.md

 ### Create An Account
  - Click on the Users icon on the navigation bar
- - If you have the required previleges, an Add User icon will be available on the right bottom side.
+ - If you have the required privileges, an Add User icon will be available on the right bottom side.
  This button will take you to a form you'll need to fill to add a new user to the list
  - That user will be given a default login credential that will be shown to you during the account creation process.
  - On successful submit, give the credential to the new user you added and ask him to go to his profile to change it.